Protectator/Tumult/README.md

 ## 6. Conclusion

 This project was very interesting.
-He gave us the opportunity to use the Discord API with which we were not familiar.
+It gave us the opportunity to use the Discord API with which we were not familiar.
 For Vincent it was also an opportunity to use the Flask framework for the first time.
 We had to face some difficulty like not being able to retrieve all the messages at once.
 But we were able to set up a mechanism to bypass this problem.
 We are satisfied with our result.